 - The Andean flamingo (Phoenicoparrus andinus) is also found in the Andean plateaus.
 It is also the New World flamingo and the rarest of its type in the world.

 - The American flamingo (Phoenicopterus ruber) is the New World large flamingo species that is also known as the Caribbean flamingo.
-It is the only flamingo species that is naturally found in North America.
+It is the only flamingo species that are naturally found in North America.
 It is closely related to the greater flamingo.

 Evolution Of Flamingos